lazlo-bonin/gocs/README.md

 }
 ```

-For example, let's say you wanted to implement a procedural destruction system with GOCS.
+Let's say you wanted to implement a procedural destruction system with GOCS.
 When objects with the `IDestructible` component collide with enough force, then the `DestructionSystem` system should break them to pieces and send back an `onDestroy` event.

-We'll just show a basic skeleton of how to use `CollisionEventProxy` for that purpose.
+We'll need to to use `CollisionEventProxy` for that purpose.

 First, your component must require the proxy: